dave2k77/LRDBenchmark/docs/api/data_models.rst

 Convenience Aliases
 ------------------

-For easier usage, LRDBench provides shortened aliases for all data models:
+For easier usage, lrdbenchmark provides shortened aliases for all data models:

 .. code-block:: python

-   from lrdbench import FBMModel, FGNModel, ARFIMAModel, MRWModel
+   from lrdbenchmark import FBMModel, FGNModel, ARFIMAModel, MRWModel

    # These are equivalent to the full class names
    fbm = FBMModel(H=0.7, sigma=1.0)